sh14/eduwd181/wp-content/plugins/clearfy/readme.txt

 == Changelog ==
+= 1.5.0 =
+* Fixed: Bug when disabling embeds, in Wordpress 5.0 did not work editor gutenberg = 1.4.9 =
+* Fixed: Bug with Woocommerce Memberships
+* Fixed: Bug with License manager
+* Fixed: [Cyrlitera component]: when using transliteration on frontend, duplicate pages were created.
+* Fixed: [Update manager component]: no longer disables plugin update checking.
+* Fixed: [Update manager component]: inverted switches to disable auto-updates.
+* Fixed: [Update manager component]: removed the "Update Manager" button on the plugin and themes page.
+* Fixed: Bug with wbcr_factory_409_imppage_after_form_save: you will no longer see the PHP notification.

 = 1.4.6 =
 * Fixed: Bug when license activated [Call to undefined function mime_content_type].
 * Fixed: Disable comments component: [Uncaught Error: Class 'WCTR_Plugin' not found].